The SWAG lab is directed by Dr. Mary Himmelstein, an asoociate professor in the Department of Psychological Sciences at Kent State University

 Maddie is a 2nd year graduate student in Psychological Sciences at Kent State University, with a concentration in Social and Health Psychology.
 Before coming to KSU, she earned her Master's in clinical psychology at Southern Illinois University Edwardsville (SIUE) and completed a postgraduate clinical fellowship with St. Louis Behavioral Medicine Institute’s Eating Disorder Program.
 Maddie’s research interests include the impact of weight stigma on health behaviors, especially in the context of healthcare and health-promoting settings.
 In her free time, Maddie enjoys reading, watching TV/movies, shopping, interior decorating, and spending time with her partner and Italian Greyhound, Juniper.

-Krysa is a third-year undergraduate at Kent State University majoring in Psychology with a concentration in Child Psychology and is double minoring in Disability Studies and Community Inclusion and LGBTQ Studies.
+Krysa is a senior undergraduate at Kent State University majoring in Psychology with a concentration in Child Psychology and is double minoring in Disability Studies and Community Inclusion and LGBTQ Studies.
+They plan to graduate in Fall 2026.
 In the future, Krysa is interested in pursuing a career in clinical, child, or social psychology.
 In their free time, Krysa enjoys reading, listening to music, watching movies, gaming, and spending time with friends.

 Tori is a Senior at Kent State University pursuing a degree in Psychology.
 She also plans to go to graduate school for a master's degree in psychology.
 After graduation, Tori hopes to continue pursuing areas relating to social psychology, clinical psychology, and personality psychology.
 From the SWAG Lab, Tori hopes to acquire more hands-on lab experience, while also learning more about masculinity in relations to the stereotype threat.
 In her free time, Tori enjoys crocheting, drawing, gaming, and hanging out with friends."